apache/nuttx/configs/sama5d3x-ek/README.txt

        values that are used will be off slightly because of this.

-    10) Support the USB high-speed EHCI host driver can be enabled by changing the NuttX configuration file as follows:
+    10) Support the USB high-speed EHCI host driver can be enabled by changing the NuttX configuration file as follows.
+If EHCI is enabled by itself, then only high-speed devices can be supported.
+If OHCI is also enabled, then all low-, full-, and high speed devices should work.

         System Type -> ATSAMA5 Peripheral Support
           CONFIG_SAMA5_UHPHS=y                 : USB Host High Speed

         System Type -> USB High Speed Host driver options CONFIG_SAMA5_EHCI=y                  : High-speed EHCI support
-                                               : Defaults for values probably OK
+          CONFIG_SAMA5_OHCI=y                  : Low/full-speed OHCI support
-        Device Drivers
+                                               : Defaults for values probably OK for both Device Drivers
           CONFIG_USBHOST=y                     : Enable USB host support